 Overall, I can recommend the temple to everybody, but the climb only to those who are fit enough.
 I would definitely go again.

-Things to remember: Dress appropriately, T-shirt and shorts is fine.
-No bikinis or topless men etc. Oh and don’t stare at the monkeys if they are looking at you, they will take that as aggression.
+Don’t forget to dress appropriately, T-shirt and shorts is fine.
+No bikinis or topless men etc. Oh, and don’t stare at the monkeys if they are looking at you, they will take that as aggression!
+Ignoring them is a great option.

 Cost: Free entry, but there are monks accepting donations all around the temple.